Professionals Consumers Housing Observer About

 Purchase price / lending value, amortization and location

-The property must be located in Canada and must be suitable and available for full-time, year-round occupancy.
-The property must also have year-round access (via a vehicular bridge or ferry if it is on an island).
+• Property must be in Canada, suitable and available for full-time, year-round occupancy, and must have year-round access (via a vehicular bridge or ferry if on an island).

-The down payment can come from sources such as savings, the sale of a property, or a non-repayable financial gift from a relative.
+Down payments can come from sources such as savings, the sale of a property or a non-repayable financial gift from a relative.

 Rental income